Also see: Tumor Specialist · Cervical Cancer Specialist · Female Cancer Specialist · Chemotherapy Specialist

 Which doctor should I consult first for breast cancer treatment?

-If breast cancer is suspected or confirmed, it is advisable to consult a Radiation and Clinical Oncologist first.
+If breast cancer is suspected or confirmed, it is advisable to consult a Clinical and Radiation Oncologist first.
 The oncologist evaluates the cancer type and stage and formulates an appropriate treatment plan, which may include chemotherapy, radiotherapy, or referral for surgery if required.

 Can breast cancer be treated without surgery?

 Yes, in selected cases, breast cancer can be effectively treated or controlled without surgery.
 Depending on the cancer type, stage, tumor size, and patient condition, treatments such as radiotherapy, chemotherapy, brachytherapy, hormone therapy, or targeted therapy may be used.
-A personalized treatment plan by a Radiation and Clinical Oncologist is crucial.
+A personalized treatment plan by a Clinical and Radiation Oncologist is crucial.

 What are the treatment options for breast cancer?